-You should read the following discussion in conjunction with the financial statements and other financial information included elsewhere in this Quarterly Report on Form 10-Q and with our audited financial statements included in our prospectus dated August 10, 2017 ("Prospectus") as filed with the Securities and Exchange Commission pursuant to Rule 424(b) under the Securities Act 1933, as amended (File No. 333-217340).
+You should read the following discussion in conjunction with the financial statements and other financial information included elsewhere in this Quarterly Report on Form 10-Q and with our audited financial statements and other information presented in our Annual Report on Form 10-K for the year ended December 31, 2017.
 The following discussion may contain forward-looking statements that reflect our plans, estimates and beliefs.
-Words such as "expects," "anticipates," "intends," "believes," "seeks," "estimates" and similar expressions or variations of such words are intended to identify forward-looking statements, but are not the only means of identifying forward-looking statements.
+Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates" and similar expressions or variations of such words are intended to identify forward-looking statements, but are not the only means of identifying forward-looking statements.
 Our actual results could differ materially from those discussed in these forward-looking statements.
 Factors that could cause or contribute to these differences include, but are not limited to, those discussed below and elsewhere in this Quarterly Report on Form 10-Q particularly in the sections entitled "Risk Factors".

 We are a security technology company organized in March 2016 focused on delivering solutions to customers, primarily law enforcement and security personnel.
-We plan to introduce our first product, the BolaWrapTM 100, during late 2017.
-We do not expect to report revenues until production quantities are available for sale to customers.
+We began demonstrations of our first product, the BolaWrap 100, in November 2017.
+We do not expect to report revenues until prospective customers test and evaluate our product.
 There can be no assurance regarding the timing or amount of future revenues from this product, if any.

-Organization and Reverse Capitalization
+Organization and Recapitalization